thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 Each configuration file is defined by a record with:
 * The full `path` to the file.
 * An optional configuration `type`.
 If not provided, the `path` is used as `type`.
+  This `type` is used to declare the configuration file to Cumulocity and then to trigger operations on that file.
+  All the configuration `type`s for the main device are declared to the cloud on start and on change of the `c8y/c8y-configuration-plugin.toml` file.
 * Optional unix file ownership: `user`, `group` and octal `mode`.
   These are only used when a configuration file pushed from the cloud doesn't exist on the device.
   When a configuration file is already present on the device, this plugin never changes file ownership,